-I’m reading a book right now called: Power Points of Increase by Bob Harrison.
-The book is amazing and will change your thoughts about how you run your Business.
+Several years ago, I read a book titled: Power Points of Increase by Bob Harrison.
+The book was amazing and it changed my thoughts about how you run your Business.

 The night before I wrote this blog post, I ran across a quote in the book by my favorite author, John Maxwell and it read: